Close sites icon close

 Each year on 20 June, the world celebrates World Refugee Day, the international day to honour people who have been forced to flee.

-The next World Refugee Day will be held on 20 June 2023.
+The next World Refugee Day will be held on 20 June 2024.
 Watch this page for more information and activities.

 What is World Refugee Day?

 World Refugee Day is an international day designated by the United Nations to honour refugees around the globe.
 It falls each year on 20 June and celebrates the strength and courage of people who have been forced to flee their home country to escape conflict or persecution.
-World Refugee Day is an occasion to build empathy and understanding for their plight and to recognize their resilience in rebuilding their lives.

 Why is World Refugee Day important?

-World Refugee Day shines a light on the rights, needs and dreams of refugees, helping to mobilize political will and resources so refugees can not only survive but also thrive.
+World Refugee Day shines a light on the rights, needs and dreams of refugees, helping to mobilize political will and resources so refugees can not only survive but thrive.
 While it is important to protect and improve the lives of refugees every single day, international days like World Refugee Day help to focus global attention on the plight of those fleeing conflict or persecution.
 Many activities held on World Refugee Day create opportunities to support refugees.

 When is World Refugee Day and when did it start?